 Why would you do Day trips from Jaipur when you have so much to see in the city itself?
 Valid question.
 Let me tell you the places I am taking you to as day trips from Jaipur are equally attractive if not more.
-They take you a little into the not so urban heart of Rajasthan.
-You drive through the bright yellow sunflower fields and wonder if there is any corner of Rajasthan which is devoid of color.
+They take you a little into the not-so-urban heart of Rajasthan.
+You drive through the bright yellow sunflower fields and wonder if there is any corner of Rajasthan that is devoid of color.

 Here is the list of Tourist places near Jaipur, get going!

 Chand Baori, Abhaneri – Day Trip from Jaipur

 Abhaneri is about 90 km from Jaipur towards Agra.
 So if you are doing the classic golden triangle tour of Delhi-Agra-Jaipur, it is a small detour on that trip.
 Now, there are many Baoris or Stepwells in India but none is as photogenic as Chand Baori.
 It is a compact and deep Baori with geometric steps going down on three sides and a carved pavilion on the third.